microsoft/Windows-appsample-huelightcontroller/README.md

 * [HsbColor.cs](HueLibrary/HsbColor.cs#L25) converts standard aRGB colors (used in Universal Windows apps) to HSB (used by the Hue lighting system).

 ### Extended splash screen:
-* [Initalizer.xaml](HueApp/Initalizer.xaml#L21) contains the image and layout to use for the extended splash screen.
+* [Initializer.xaml](HueApp/Initializer.xaml#L21) contains the image and layout to use for the extended splash screen.
-* [Initalizer.xaml.cs](HueApp/Initalizer.xaml.cs#L25) manages positioning the extended splash screen, loading all the relevant Hue resouces, and then dismissing the extended splash when finished.
+* [Initializer.xaml.cs](HueApp/Initializer.xaml.cs#L25) manages positioning the extended splash screen, loading all the relevant Hue resouces, and then dismissing the extended splash when finished.

 ### Cortana:
 * [VoiceCommands.xml](HueApp/VoiceCommands.xml) defines the structure of voice commands Cortana should recognize as Hue-related so that they can be routed to the HueLightController app.
-At first, VoiceCommands.xml only specifies the types of phrases Cortana is looking for - the actual words she accepts are added programatically by Initalizer.xaml.cs.
-For example, VoiceCommands.xml states Cortana is listening for a phrase like "Turn my lights [color]," while Initalizer.xaml.cs modifies VoiceCommands.xml to include the list of valid colors (red, blue, etc).
+At first, VoiceCommands.xml only specifies the types of phrases Cortana is looking for - the actual words she accepts are added programatically by Initializer.xaml.cs.
+For example, VoiceCommands.xml states Cortana is listening for a phrase like "Turn my lights [color]," while Initializer.xaml.cs modifies VoiceCommands.xml to include the list of valid colors (red, blue, etc).
-* [Initalizer.xaml.cs](HueApp/Initalizer.xaml.cs#L25) prepares Cortana so she's ready to process Hue commands in the background, even if HueLightController isn't running.
+* [Initializer.xaml.cs](HueApp/Initializer.xaml.cs#L25) prepares Cortana so she's ready to process Hue commands in the background, even if HueLightController isn't running.
 This includes dynamically modifying VoiceCommands.xml with the list of valid lights and colors.
 * [Cortana.cs](HueBackground/Cortana.cs#L25) receives voice commands from Cortana in the background, processes the user's request (including requesting clarification from the user, if needed), and then sends the appropriate command to the Hue lights.

 ### Bluetooth LE: